dpwdec/cv/README.md

 #### "Organiser, results driven and tech focussed"
 I worked with *secret cinema* to produce interactive sound design for an immersive theatre experience.
 This required organising and collaborating with a team of over thirty artists to produce generative soundscapes appropriate to their work.
 To accomplish this required the use of multiple interlocking sound and visual technologies, such as Max msp generative music systems and live sound processing with Ableton.

 I collaborated on a cross-continental project with *The Museum of the City of New York* to produce sound and music on tight (three week) deadline for a group of professional dancers with open a large educational event for the museum.
-I learnt to collaborate remotely and effectively during this
+I learnt to collaborate remotely and effectively during this project and produce significant and high quality work under pressure.

-#### "Technology focussed"
+#### "Details oriented"
+I have worked proofreading musical scores and essays for a range of

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.